rao-zerog/airbus-farm-challenge/README.md

 On Windows PowerShell:
 .venv\Scripts\Activate.ps1

-3. Install Poetry and project dependencies
+3. Install Poetry and project dependencies:

-With the virtual environment active: python -m pip install --upgrade pip python -m pip install "poetry>=2,<3" poetry install
+pip install poetry

+poetry install

 ### Please use all the material - including data, models and scripts only from the main branch